vitringr/vault/nodes/Number Line.md

 # Number Line

-Visual representation of numbers laid out on a straight horizontal line.
+Graphical representation of a one-dimensional coordinate system of numbers.

 ---

 Each point on the line corresponds to a unique number, with equal intervals between consecutive integers.

+The line can extend to infinity in both the positive or negative direction.

+The numbers are visually laid out on a straight horizontal line.